By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 - Causing hair loss or raw skin

-At that point, licking is no longer maintenance.
-It is communication.
+At that point, licking is no longer maintenance—it is communication.

 Common Reasons Dogs Lick Their Paws